containernetworking/cni/Documentation/libkv.md

 result to the caller.

 The plugin searches for the configuration on the location
+<basePath>/<key> in the store.
+Where the _key_ is either the `containerId`
+or extracted from the `Args` section of the runtime configuration by using a key specified via the `identifier` config property.

-<basePath>/<containerId> in the store.
-This allows different configurations per
+This allows different configurations per container.
-container.

 Further the plugins allows extended per-container configuration in Kubernetes since Kubernetes currently only reads the first CNI configuration it finds.